 This is how Jimmy Hoffa felt on that day in 1975 when they took him for a ride.

-A high concrete wall running to our left was punctuated by a black steel gate.
-We pulled up to it and stopped.
-Our driver, who had yet to speak, honked his horn.
-The gate began to open.
-I thanked the good Lord for my life and prepared to meet the men with guns who were undoubtedly waiting on the other side.
+Then, a high concrete wall appeared on our left, punctuated by a black steel gate.
+We pulled up and stopped.
+Our driver, who hadn't spoken a word, honked.
+As the gate slowly creaked open, I thanked the Lord for my life and braced myself for the armed men I was certain were waiting on the other side.

-We thanked him, bought a bottle of water at the desk, and headed for the room.
-Our relief was palatable.
+We bought a bottle of water and headed for our room.
+Our relief wasn't just felt—it was palpable.

 If you are a pastor, church leader, or educator, let me hear from you.
 I partner with faith-based groups to craft and deliver outdoor academic experiences in the lands of the Bible.
 Leaders receive the same perks that other agencies offer, at competitive prices, and without the self-serving interests that often derail pilgrim priorities.
 See our list of future trips here.